Gurobi/gurobi-optimods/docs/source/mods/sharpe-ratio.rst

 .. figure:: figures/sharpe-ratio.png

-As the number of investible assets increases, the likelihood of the Monte Carlo simulation method finding a portfolio with a Sharpe ratio close to optimal decreases.
-More scalable and precise approaches like the one implemented in the ``max_sharpe_ratio`` function become more desirable.
+A small number of the randomly generated portfolios have Sharpe ratios close to the maximal Sharpe ratio returned by the ``max_sharpe_ratio`` function.